-(b) Follow all laws, rules, and regulations governing use of roads and public areas, especially during periods of COVID-19 restrictions.
+(b) Follow all laws, rules, and regulations governing use of roads and public areas.

-(c) Practice common courtesy in contacts with other people, especially during periods of COVID-19 restrictions.
+(d) Practice common courtesy in contacts with other people, including wearing a facemask and physical distancing.
 Your exemplary behavior will generate goodwill with birders and non-birders alike.

 3. Ensure that feeders, nest structures, and other artificial bird environments are safe.

 (a) Keep dispensers, water, and food clean, and free of decay or disease.
 It is important to feed birds continually during harsh weather.

 (b) Maintain and clean nest structures regularly.

 (c) If you are attracting birds to an area, ensure the birds are not exposed to predation from cats and other domestic animals, or dangers posed by artificial hazards.

 4. Group birding, whether organized or impromptu, requires special care.

 In addition to the obligations spelled out in Section 1 and Section 2 above (as well as rules for events such as Bird-a-thon), each individual in the group has responsibilities as a Group Member.

 (a) Respect the interests, rights, and skills of fellow birders, as well as people participating in other legitimate outdoor activities.
 Freely share your knowledge and experience, except where code 1(c) applies.
 Be especially helpful to beginning birders.